Swifts

 reasons, the nest boxes were bespoke, mounted

 internally and made from plywood.
-At less

-sensitive sites commercial readymade concrete
+towers, commercial readymade concrete

-nest boxes may be used with great ease and
+or GRP nest boxes may be used with great ease and

 economy.